-Non-native aquatic plant and animal species are invading California's coastal and inland waters, where they have the potential to clog channels, impacting recreation, and displacing native species.
+Non-native aquatic plant and animal species are invading California's coastal and inland waters where they have the potential to clog channels, impact recreation, and displace native species.
 When invasive species are introduced, native species must compete for habitat and often fall prey to foreign diseases against which they have no natural defenses.
 Once non-native species are introduced, they are nearly impossible to eliminate.
 Non-native species can be accidentally transported and introduced into water bodies when:

-They get caught in propellers or intakes, or attached to hulls
+They get caught in propellers or intakes, or are attached to hulls

 Unused live bait is dumped into the water